Company Registration Monitors’ Checklist

 To determine how the company has achieved or exceeded the required standard, there is a non-bold question which asks:

 - What actions are taken to keep the perimeter and surrounding areas clean, tidy and free of litter, mud and dust?

 Each question in the Checklist is now supported by a number of ‘prompts’ and these indicate specific items the Monitor may consider when establishing whether the company has met the expectations of that Checklist question.
 It is important to note that this list of prompts is not exhaustive and inevitably other items will need to be considered.

 It is important to understand that the prompts as just that – prompts.
-They are on the Checklist to indicate the kind of issues that the Monitor will be looking at within that question, but they are not a 'sub checklist of requirements'.
-Some will apply on all companies while others won't – it is down to the Monitor to look at the size, type and location of the company, and use his or her judgement to decide what is expected.
+They are on the Checklist to indicate the kind of issues that the Monitor will be looking at within that question, but they are not a ‘sub checklist of requirements’.
+Some will apply to all companies while others won’t – it is down to the Monitor to look at the size, type and location of the company and its sites, and use his or her judgement to decide what is expected.